Morning Star (opera)

-Morning Star is an opera by composer Ricky Ian Gordon and librettist William M. Hoffman, and tells the story of a Russian Jewish family who immigrates to New York City in 1910.
-It is based on a 1940 play by the same name by Sylvia Regan.
-The opera was developed by Opera Fusion: New Works, a collaboration between Cincinnati Opera and the University of Cincinnati College-Conservatory of Music which focuses on the creation of new American operas.
+Morning Star is an opera by composer Ricky Ian Gordon and librettist William M. Hoffman and tells the story of a Russian Jewish family who immigrates to New York City in 1910.
+It is based on a 1940 play of the same name by Sylvia Regan.
+The opera was developed by Opera Fusion: New Works, a collaboration between Cincinnati Opera and the University of Cincinnati College-Conservatory of Music, which focuses on the creation of new American operas.
 It premiered at Cincinnati Opera in June 2015.

 History

 Ricky Ian Gordon started writing Morning Star in the late 1990s, when he was the resident composer at the Lyric Opera of Chicago.
 It was going to be a collaboration between the Lyric Opera of Chicago and the Goodman Theatre; however, the project was soon dropped.
 In 2012, it was brought back to life by Opera Fusion: New Works, a collaboration between Cincinnati Opera and the University of Cincinnati College-Conservatory of Music dedicated to the development of new American opera.
 In June 2015, Morning Star premiered at Cincinnati Opera.